vegaprotocol/vega/UPGRADING.md

   PollEventRetryDuration = "20s"
 ```

 **_Snapshot.StartHeight_** - This parameter already existed, but the default has changed to `-1`.
-We recommend you set it to this value as it makes the node restart from the last local snapshot.
+We recommend setting it to this value as it makes the node restart from the last local snapshot.

 Usage Example:
 ```Toml